vtexdocs/help-center-content/docs/tracks/en/specifications-mapping.md

 ![Lengow - Specifications mapping](https://images.ctfassets.net/alneenqid6w5/4mcy8worOtuTEiPzSBHthD/8c7304156d13269af3eca4c1efa12eec/Screen_Shot_2020-07-01_at_23.00.21.png)

-<div class="alert alert-warning" role="alert">All <a href="https://help.vtex.com/en/tracks/catalog-101--5AF0XfnjfWeopIFBgs3LIQ/2NQoBv8m4Yz3oQaLgDRagP" target="_blank">specification fields</a> must be created and set up prior to this step.
-Make sure the name used in the mapping tables is exactly as seen in the Catalog, otherwise the connector will not be able to find the proper values to send to Lengow.</div>
+>⚠️ All [specification fields](https://help.vtex.com/en/tracks/catalog-101--5AF0XfnjfWeopIFBgs3LIQ/2NQoBv8m4Yz3oQaLgDRagP" target="_blank) must be created and set up prior to this step.
+Make sure the name used in the mapping tables is exactly as seen in the Catalog, otherwise the connector will not be able to find the proper values to send to Lengow.